MicrosoftDocs/Virtualization-Documentation/Local_Preview.md

+Title: Local Preview
+Description: This topic contains important information that you should read or there is no hope that you will get local preview working.
+Custom-keywords: local preview

+## Note ##
-**Note:** Your file needs to be listed in toc.txt in order to work in the local preview.
+- Your file needs to be listed in toc.txt in order to work in the local preview.
 If you need help adding your file, let Sarah or Cynthia know!

-The VS version of the instructions are here: http://devdocs/Learn/LocalPreview.
+- The VS version of the instructions are here: http://devdocs/Learn/LocalPreview.
 They have nice screenshots which might be helpful, but the instructions aren't complete.

-##Connect to and clone the Preview Project ##
+## Connect to and clone the Preview Project ##
 1. Open **Visual Studio 2013** as an administrator.
 2. On the right pane, click on the **Team Explorer** tab
 3. Click **Select Team Projects**.
 The **Connect to Team Foundation Servers** dialog appears.